Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Additional Experiments and Details

 \paragraph{CMU-MOSEI \citep{zadeh2018multimodal}.} This dataset was compiled for sentence-level sentiment analysis and emotion recognition, consisting of 23,454 movie review clips drawn from over 65.9 hours of YouTube video featuring 1,000 speakers.
 As per the implementation in \citep{li2023boosting}, we utilize only the text and audio modalities, and the train/validation/test sets are split into 16,327, 1,871, and 4,662 samples, respectively.
 All methods are optimized with SGD optimizer with an initial stepsize of $10^{-4}$, for $100$ epochs.
 The experiment results for CMU-MOSEI dataset is given in Table \ref{tab:cmu-mosei}.
-It can be seen that while MIMO can outperform the best performing modality, vanilla MML and AGM fail to achieve this.
-Moreover, when considering the subroutine execution times, MIMO is only slightly slower than vanilla MML.
-These results demonstrate that MIMO can achieve superior performance with balanced MML, incurring only a minimal increase in computational time.
+It can be seen that while MIMO can outperform the best performing modality, vanilla MSL and AGM fail to achieve this.
+Moreover, when considering the subroutine execution times, MIMO is only slightly slower than vanilla MSL.
+These results demonstrate that MIMO can achieve superior performance with balanced multi-modal sensor learning, incurring only a minimal increase in computational time.

 \paragraph{AVE \citep{tian2018audio}.} This dataset is an audio-visual dataset designed for event localization, encompassing 28 event classes.
 It contains 4,143 videos, each 10 seconds long, with synchronized audio and visual tracks, along with frame-level annotations.
 The experiment results for AVE dataset is given in Table \ref{tab:ave}.
-It can be seen that, similar to CMU-MOSEI dataset, MIMO can achieve superior performance compared to the baselines with a subroutine time similar to that of vanilla MML.
-Furthermore, it can be seen that MIMO can outperform unimodal baselines consistently, while vanilla MML and AGM fail to achieve this.
+It can be seen that, similar to CMU-MOSEI dataset, MIMO can achieve superior performance compared to the baselines with a subroutine time similar to that of vanilla MSL.
+Furthermore, it can be seen that MIMO can outperform unimodal baselines consistently, while vanilla MSL and AGM fail to achieve this.